krokite/python-web-data-scrapper/README.md

 Open "web-scrapper.py" file and modify the line no. 26 as per your requirement to fetch the "element div" or any section, save it and run script.

 `root@server# python web-scrapper.py`

+For any Issue or Question, Reply me here :- http://forum.worldofhacker.com/Article-Source-Code-Python-Web-Data-Scrapping

+Thanks